 And I thought God was Liza Minnelli.

-Carter was cast as Effie in the original production of Michael Bennett’s 1981 Broadway musical Dreamgirls based upon the show business dreams and triumphs of R&B acts like The Supremes and The Shirelles.
+Carter was cast as Effie in the original production of director Michael Bennett‘s 1981 Broadway musical Dreamgirls based upon the showbiz dreams and triumphs of R&B acts like The Supremes and The Shirelles.
 She left the production just before rehearsals were to start to take a role on the soap opera Ryan’s Hope.
 We all know how that turned out.

 “Maybe they don’t want audiences to know Nell Carter is black.”

-When she was 16-years-old, Carter was raped and became pregnant.
+When she was 16, Carter was raped and became pregnant.
 She give birth to a daughter who was raised by her aunt.
-Carter moved to NYC when she was 19-years-old and found work right away as a nightclub singer appearing at spots like Reno Sweeney’s and The Village Gate.
+Carter moved to New York City when she was 19 years old and found work right away as a cabaret singer appearing at spots like Reno Sweeney’s and The Village Gate.

 Carter had always wanted more family, but she experienced three miscarriages.
-She tried to adopt on two occasions; once the young woman changed her mind and once there was an attempt to get cash by extortionists.
+She tried to adopt on two occasions; once the young woman changed her mind and once there was an attempt to get cash by extortionists, or something like that.
 In 1989, with her career in an upswing, she successfully adopted two baby boys within months of each other.

-She tried to do well for her family, but Carter was dogged by drug and alcohol addictions, two divorces, and she twice had brain surgery to remove an aneurysm.
+She tried to do well for her family, but Carter was dogged by drug and booze addictions; she had two divorces, and she twice had brain surgery to remove an aneurysm.
 During that time Carter learned she had diabetes.
 In the late 1980s, her brother died of HIV complications.
 Troubles aplenty, Carter twice declared bankruptcy.

 When she left this world, her friends and family were surprised to discover Carter had just $200 in her bank account.
-They were further shocked to discover that Carter was a lesbian.
-She had been living with her partner Ann Kaser for more than a 15 years and that custody of her daughter and two sons had been left to Kaser.
+They were further shocked to discover that Carter had a female lover Ann Kaser, for more than 15 years, that they had lived as a couple and custody of her daughter and two sons had been left to Kaser.